elte-nlp/elte-nlp-course/lecture_source/nlp_24-conditional-t2i.md

 The training consists of $2$ stages:

 First the ResNet-style VAE with a bottleneck block in the middle is trained with ELBO loss.
-The latent features are quantized using argmax.
+The latent features are quantized using argmax (greedy-sampling).
 The goal is image reconstruction here.
 This stage learns a $~8k$ visual codebook (as dVAE utilizes argmax to quantize), that is later used in the autoregressive model.

 ## DALL-E dVAE Reconstruction